HenryOn2021/LGE_MRI_Myocardium_Segmentation_and_Myocardial_Infarction_Classification/README.md

-# LGE Cardiac MRI AI Pipeline
+# Neural Network Tools for Automatic Identification of Abnormalities in Late Gadolinium-Enhanced Cardiac MRI

-Industry-facing research repository for **Late Gadolinium Enhancement (LGE) cardiac MRI segmentation and binary myocardial infarction (MI) classification**.
+Research repository for **Late Gadolinium Enhancement (LGE) cardiac MRI segmentation and binary myocardial infarction (MI) classification**.

-This project was developed from a PhD research pipeline using the public EMIDEC dataset and an in-house Imperial/NHS dataset.
+This project was developed from a PhD research pipeline using the public EMIDEC dataset and an in-house NHS dataset.
 It demonstrates a reproducible medical imaging workflow covering data preparation, segmentation, classification, cross-validation, ensemble inference, and standardised metric reporting.

 > **Research use only.** This repository is not a certified medical device and is not intended for clinical deployment.